 For over 50 years Colombians lived in conflict.
 The violence affected millions of people who were displaced.
 In 2016 a peace agreement brought an end to this internal fighting and millions are still trying to rebuild their lives.
 In addition, other challenges remain: for example, malnutrition, child labour and high rates of violence against children and young people.
 As the country looks to new future, vulnerable families, young people and children are in need of support.

-A country shattered by decades of conflict
+A country rebuilding after decades of conflict

 Children at risk due to violence and poverty

 Local mothers and children taking part in an activity organised by SOS Children’s Villages (photo: N. Ruud)